 The MERG Charter

-- Encouraging and supporting development of new electronic applications and techniques by members and where appropriate arranging publication or kit manufacture.
+- encouraging and supporting development of new electronic applications and techniques by members and where appropriate arranging publication or kit provision to members;

 The Group shall provide for the exchange of knowledge, experience and ideas between members by providing contacts with those having similar interests, including formal meetings, provision of Internet communications and the encouragement of area groups.

 Publications produced by the Group shall be made available to all members.

 (As amended at the AGM in October 2022)

 The management of the affairs of the Model Electronic Railway Group (MERG) shall be by means of a Managing Committee whose election will be announced at the Annual General Meeting.
 The precise duties of Officers and Committee members shall be described as agreed by the Managing Committee and documented.

 - consist of four Officers and eight ordinary Managing Committee members;

 - at all times act in the best interests of MERG and take such action as they regard as necessary to safeguard MERG and its members;

 - agree and publish to the members policy and procedure documents necessary for proper management of MERG, including but not limited to, Safeguarding, Grievance, Data protection, Copyright and Awarding of Honours.